Mason Jones (fighter)

-Mason Jones (born 26 April 1995) is a Welsh mixed martial artist who competes in the Lightweight division of the Ultimate Fighting Championship.
+Mason Jones (born 26 April 1995) is a Welsh mixed martial artist who currently competes in the Lightweight division of the Ultimate Fighting Championship (UFC).
 He is a former two-division Cage Warriors champion, holding the Lightweight and Welterweight championships simultaneously.

 Background

 Mason Jones began martial arts at the age of 6, starting out with Kickboxing, before later incorporating Judo, Boxing, and Jiu-Jitsu.
 He was a top 5 National Judoka and a pro boxer, who went 3-0 before making a move into MMA.
 On his UFC profile, Jones says he is an avid Muay Thai and Taekwondo fighter.

 Mixed martial arts career

 Early career

 At the age of 16, Jones made his amateur MMA debut in Grapple and Strike, taking many years off before he was set again to appear in an amateur bout at 21.
 This was due to a series of pull-outs forcing him into another amateur fight.
 After a series of pullouts, David Adonis stepped up to fight Jones at Cage Warriors 83, with Jones winning via Kimura.

 After fighting David Adonis, Jones made his pro debut.
 At Cage Warriors 87, he fought Shaun Luther, where he was able to submit Luther with a rear-naked choke with just twelve seconds of the fight remaining.

 Wales’ first Arena MMA show was Cage Warriors 97, with Jones in the co-main event against Kacper Formela.
 Despite facing trouble early in the first round, he was able to land his jab and started to take control of the bout, before landing a jumping knee in the latter stages of the round, resulting in Jones ending the bout with a flurry of knees.

 For the first time, Jones headlined Cage Warriors 108 on 12 October 2019 in Cardiff against Finnish Standout Aleksi Mäntykivi.
 He controlled the fight, resulting in judge scores of 30-25, 30-25, 30-26.

 Jones was originally booked to fight former UFC fighter Danilo Belluardo at Cage Warriors 113, however, due to travel restrictions during the COVID-19 pandemic, Belluardo was unable to leave Italy and with Joe McColgan’s opponent also not being able to come into the country, they were matched against each other for the vacant Cage Warriors Lightweight Championship.
 During the fight, Jones had the advantage on the feet, and a flurry of knees from him once again forced a first round stoppage.

 In September 2020, Jones faced Adam Proctor at Cage Warriors 116 for the vacant Cage Warriors Welterweight Championship.
 With another first round stoppage win, he became only the second two-division champion in Cage Warriors history, second only to Conor McGregor.